sushil2601/javaScript_practise/NODEJS.md

             -> We authenticate the token using a middleware function --> placed before protected routes.

+Q. What is Restful API and what is the rule to create it?
+Ans :-
+    A RESTful API is an architectural style for building networked applications, particularly web services, based on stateless client-server communication over HTTP.

+    It allow clients to communicate with a server over HTTP using standard methods.

+    Rule to create Restful API:-

+            1. Naming the resources Use Nouns, Not Verbs in URLs.
+Ex:- GET    /users
+            2. Use the Correct HTTP Methods
+            3. Statelessness --> Every API call should contain all the information it needs.
+            4. Use JSON for Responses
+            5. Use Proper Status Codes.
+            6. Version Your APIs.
+            7. Use Query Parameters for Filtering/Searching
+            8. Authentication and Security
+                .Use JWT or OAuth 2.0 for stateless authentication.

+                .All communication over HTTPS.

+                .Implement rate limiting, IP throttling, and input sanitization.

+            9. Monitoring
+            10.Documentation
+            11.Error Handling --> Structured, meaningful HTTP codes and JSON errors

+            12. Idempotency
+                .Ensure PUT, DELETE, and GET requests are idempotent (multiple identical requests should result in the same state).

+Q. Rest API endpoint :-  Ex. of Cart
+Ans :-
+        .Get current user's cart --> GET	/api/v1/cart .Add item to cart	     --> POST	/api/v1/cart/items .Update item quantity	 --> PUT	/api/v1/cart/items/:itemId
+        .Remove item from cart	 --> DELETE	/api/v1/cart/items/:itemId .Clear the cart	         --> DELETE	/api/v1/cart

+        .router.post("/changepassword",auth,changePassword);

+Q. What boilerplate or additional setup do you include when starting a React application?
+Ans:-
+    .they’re usually testing your:-

+            .Architectural thinking

+            .Experience with large-scale React apps

+            .Awareness of real-world needs like security, performance, scalability, and collaboration

+    .When starting a new React application, beyond the base boilerplate provided by tools like create-react-app or Vite, I always include some key structural and tooling enhancements to ensure the app is scalable, maintainable, and production-ready.

+    .my setup ensures the application is developer-friendly, scalable, performant, and ready for collaborative team work in a production environment.

+        1.Project Structure
+            /src
+                /api
+                /assets
+                /components
+                /contexts
+                /hooks
+                /pages or /views
+                /routes
+                /services
+                /store (Redux or Zustand, etc.)
+                /utils
+            .env
+            App.jsx
+            index.js

+        2. Routing
+        3. State Management
+        4. API Integration
+        5. Authentication Handling(JWT token storage)
+        6. Styling Framework(Tailwind css or styled component)
+        7. Form Handling & Validation
+        8. Testing Setup
+        9. Performance Optimization
+        10.Error Boundaries
+        11.Logging / Monitoring Tools
+        12.Documentation

+Q. Child Process in nodeJs?
+Ans :-
+    .In Node.js, a child process allows us to run system-level commands or external scripts outside the main thread.

+    .This helps offload heavy CPU tasks, avoid blocking the event loop, and enable parallel processing.
+    .I often use exec() or spawn() for shell commands, and fork() when I need inter-process communication with another Node.js script.

+    .Executing shell commands (e.g., ls, git, python script.py)

+    .Real-world Use Cases:-
+        Running a Python or Java program from a Node.js server

+        Image or video processing (e.g., using ffmpeg)

+        File compression/decompression

+        Large data transformations

+        Worker-based parallel processing with communication

+    .There are four methods in child process :-

+        .exec()      -->
+                .Run a command in a shell (buffer-based) .buffers the output .
+                ex:- like ls, git --version

+        .execFile()  -->
+                .Run a file directly (without a shell) .Executes an executable file directly.
+                .Faster and more secure than exec() for known scripts/executables.
+                .Output is still buffered.

+          ex:- .exe, .sh

+        .swapn()     -->
+                .Stream-based command execution
+                .Streams stdout and stderr, great for large output (e.g., big files).
+                .handle data as it comes.

+                ex:- e.g., video processing, streaming logs

+        .fork()      --> used to run another Node.js script

+Q. What is clustering in NodeJs?
+Ans :-
+    .Clustering in Node.js is a way to create multiple instances (workers) of your Node.js application to take advantage of multi-core CPUs, enabling concurrent request handling and better performance under load.

+    .By default, Node.js runs on a single thread, which means it can only use one CPU core — even if the server has 4, 8, or more cores.
+    .Clustering solves this by forking child processes, each running on its own core, and sharing the same server port.

+    .Key Features:
+        All workers share the same port.

+        Each worker runs in its own memory space (not shared memory).

+        Can be combined with load balancers, PM2, or Docker for production scaling.

+        Can gracefully handle crashes — restart dead workers automatically.

+Q. worker_threads
+Ans :-
+    .The worker_threads module allows multi-threading within a single process.
+Each thread shares memory  and runs independently.

+    .It's mainly used for CPU-intensive tasks like image processing, compression, etc., that would block the event loop.

+    .Key points:
+        Uses threads, not processes

+        Multi-thread architecture

+        Shared memory possible

+        Good for offloading heavy computation

+    .cluster is used to horizontally scale your Node.js application across multiple processes, useful for I/O-heavy workloads.
+    .worker_threads allows for parallel execution of CPU-heavy JavaScript code in threads, useful to avoid blocking the main thread in single-process scenarios.

+    .When to Use What?
+        .Use cluster when:
+            You want to scale a Node.js HTTP server across CPU cores.

+            You are handling many concurrent I/O-bound requests.

+            You want independent processes, isolated and robust.

+        .Use worker_threads when:
+            You need to do CPU-intensive processing (e.g., image resizing, encryption).

+            You want to offload blocking tasks from the main thread.

+            You need shared memory or faster inter-thread communication.

 <!-- Pending topic -->
 1. Redis
+2. Docker

 <!-- Scenario based question -->